learn-co-curriculum/react-hooks-async-gif-search-lab/README.md

 ## Instructions

 You're going to be building out a Gif search using the Giphy API.
+In this lab, there are no tests to pass.
+Rather, your task it create a working app in your browser using the instructions below.
+When finished, you should have an application that can take in a user's input, fetch JSON data from the Giphy API, and display the results.

 The URL for the API is

 `http://api.giphy.com/v1/gifs/search?q=YOUR QUERY HERE&api_key=dc6zaTOxFJmzC&rating=g`